Home » Articles » Holiday » The best family fun in Coffs Harbour!

 Dorrigo National Park

 Continue along Waterfall Way and immerse yourself in the Dorrigo rainforest.
-From Coffs Harbour it will take you 1 hour to arrive.
+From Coffs Harbour, it will take you 1 hour to get there.
 Maybe plan a trip to Never Never Creek on the same day.

-Head to the Dorrigo Rainforest Centre as a starting point where you can pick which walk you’d love to experience with your family.
-You can simply enjoy the Skywalk which is at the Centre, or take one of many walking trails through the rainforest to see waterfalls, giant trees, listen to the birds and just breathe in the clean air.
+Head to the Dorrigo Rainforest Centre as a starting point, where you can pick which walk you’d love to experience with your family.
+Enjoy the Skywalk, which is at the Centre, or take one of many walking trails through the rainforest to see waterfalls, giant trees, listen to the birds and just breathe in the clean air.

 Such an amazing feeling being dwarfed in nature.